Hack-Weekly/emerald-chameleon-headless-cms1/README.md

 4. Document the CMS usage and maintenance instructions for future reference.
 5. Deploy the CMS application to a production environment.
 6. Set up monitoring and logging to track application usage and identify any potential issues.
-7. Provide ongoing maintenance and support, including regular updates and bug fixes.
+7. Provide ongoing maintenance and support, including regular updates and bug fixes. test